 View Hatching Eggs ›

-Bantam eggs will be smaller than Large Fowl (Standard) eggs.DispositionDocile, Calm.Eggs250+ per yearEgg Weight30 gramsPoint of Lay5 monthsTraitsBroody, Great with ChildrenBreed OriginChinaTypeour Bobtails were purchased from Karl Rau's personal breeding stock when he retired – we have zero imported bloodlines from the Netherlands.
+Bantam eggs will be smaller than Large Fowl (Standard) eggs.DispositionDocile, Calm.Eggs250+ per yearEgg Weight30 gramsPoint of Lay5 monthsTraitsBroody, Great with ChildrenBreed OriginChinaTypeOur Bobtails were purchased from Karl Rau's personal breeding stock when he retired – we have zero imported bloodlines from the Netherlands at this time.
 Hatching eggs will be listed if available, however they are frequently included in our 'Assorted' Cochin Hatching Eggs.